ellabeakimSIO/SSL/README.md

 SSL_RRPCA is the cleanest RRPCA code.
-RRPCA SDT is one that I used, as well as fixing sparse. organizing matrices is used as well in SSL.
+RRPCA SDT and RRPCA SOCAL are ones that I used in JASA publiation, as well as fixing sparse. organizing matrices is used as well in SSL.

 Timeseries code includes: Plotting Timeseries data.R, plot_diel_presence.Exporting_to_R also used for this.